evolutiatechion/evolutiatechion/README.md

-#### I had nose surgery to correct a deviated septum, and several other things to look great before joining NATO.
+#### I had nose surgery to correct a septum deviated, and several other things to look great before joining NATO.

 #### Nowadays - He was elevated to Colonel Sousa as a Test Pilot in F-16